Skip to Content Skip to Main Navigation Skip to Quick Search Skip to Section Navigation Skip to Footer

 US-UAE Business Council

 The UAE and the United States continue to explore ways to enhance and build upon an already robust trade relationship.
-The establishment in May 2007 of a US-UAE Business Council, demonstrates how business-to-business initiatives drive the expanding commercial relationship.
+The US-UAE Business Council, established in 2007, supports the expansion of the commercial relationship through business-to-business initiatives.

-While the UAE expects to see an improved trade balance with the United States as the economies of Abu Dhabi and Dubai continue to diversify, it is enthusiastic about advancing the many new joint ventures and partnerships it has in place with major US companies.
+The UAE is enthusiastic about advancing the many new joint ventures and partnerships it has in place with major US companies.
 From a UAE perspective, constructive international partnerships and joint ventures can provide capacity and skills for the local economy, in addition to the traditional benefits of investment.